oquirozm/webpack-config/README.md

 - it compiles everything with relative paths, rather than absolute
 - it compiles `sass/scss` to the `css` file
 - it compiles `es6` to the syntax that every browser can understand
-- it contains latest **Boostrap**, but with entirely modular setup; you may include only the parts that you need, as you probably won't use **70%** of the framework
 - it has alias as `~` for importing your `js` files, no more mess with directory back-levels